Code of Conduct

 GBBC employs a unique system for student housing through the use of families and local churches.
 The college provides a listing of families who have agreed to room and board students in their homes.
 All families are recommended by their local church pastors, have undergone background checks, and participated in orientation with the college.
 We believe this will help families to feel secure in placing their sons and daughters in host families.
 Further, all families have agreed to support the college Code of Conduct and are in agreement with the requirements of the Student Life Guide.
 GBBC believes this type of housing increases the mentoring philosophy and encourages responsible Christian growth.
 Financial arrangements are between the students and their host families.
 While it is our desire that all students seek and maintain this type of housing arrangement for the duration of their educational experience at GBBC, the following age requirements are in effect.

-All students below age 21 are required to be housed with families.
-Underclassmen (freshmen and sophomore) age 21 or older need to apply for independent housing approval prior to enrollment.
-Upperclassmen (junior and senior) age 21 or older may seek independent housing arrangements.
+All students below age 21 are required to be housed with families unless they are living in a faculty approved home with faculty approved supervision.
+Underclassmen (freshmen and sophomores) age 21 or older need to apply for independent housing approval prior to enrollment.
+Upperclassmen (juniors and seniors) age 21 or older may seek independent housing arrangements.
 Further information on housing may be found in the Student Life Guide.

 GBBC endeavors to keep its tuition as low as possible in the hope that the outside employment of our students may be kept to a minimum.
 GBBC recognizes the need that some students have for employment concurrent with their college experience.
-It is recommended that this employment be kept as limited as possible, so such a student can devote themselves to their academic studies
+It is recommended that this employment be kept as limited as possible, so such students can devote themselves to their academic studies.